Dr. Kellyann Bone Broth Review: Worth the High Cost?

 I'd rate Dr. Kellyann Bone Broth a 3.5/10.

-Is A Bone Broth Diet Unsafe?
+Is a Bone Broth Diet Unsafe?

 Dr. Kellyann doesn’t only sell bone broth products, she also recommends a “bone broth diet” which entails consuming primarily bone broth for 21 days.

 While bone broth is a nutritionally dense food, this may be unsafe because bone broth can contain high levels of contaminants such as lead.
-Bones contain much higher levels of lead than muscle or tissue, and a clinical trial found that bone broth contained “markedly high lead concentrations.”

 Many foods contain small amounts of contaminants, such as mercury in fish, but are still considered healthy.
 We’re not suggesting bone broth is unhealthy overall.
-We believe the pros outweigh the cons when considering regular intake.
-However, in light of the lead contamination, it may be logical to avoid consuming bone broth daily for 21 days unless the broth brand publishes lead data (which Dr. Kellyann does not).
+We believe the pros outweigh the cons when considering moderate intake.

 We would not recommend a “bone broth diet” unless otherwise advised by a doctor.